New England Cable News

 What she’s done here is remarkable.
 Cello has made [my daughter] more focused.
 She practices all the time.

 With its mission to uplift a community, create opportunity using cello performance, encourage mentorship and leadership among its students, City Strings has inspired my daughter for the past five years as a cellist and teacher.
-I have marveled at the achievements of CSU students as they have performed for appreciative audiences in Twelfth Baptist Church, Hibernian Hall, The Museum of Fine Arts, Berklee College and Myrtle Baptist Church.
-The growth of CSU students from orchestra members to mentors/leaders within the organization has been wonderful to observe!
+I have marveled at the achievements of City Strings students as they have performed for appreciative audiences in Twelfth Baptist Church, Hibernian Hall, The Museum of Fine Arts, Berklee College and Myrtle Baptist Church.
+The growth of City Strings students from orchestra members to mentors/leaders within the organization has been wonderful to observe!
 Bithyah Israel's mission is being fulfilled week by week, month by month, year by year.